AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Veil of Tears | Because of You OR The Lonely Moon Mid | Memory / Mad King's Mask / Rainbow of Absence | The Lonely Moon Late | Tin Flask or Key to the Deep | The Lonely Moon
+Early | Veil of Tears | Because of You OR The Lonely Moon Mid | Memory / Mad King's Mask / Rainbow of Absence | The Lonely Moon / Because of You (F5 Shop) Late | Tin Flask or Key to the Deep | The Lonely Moon

 !!! note